Paying for care

 Paying for residential care

-If after your needs assessment it’s decided that you need residential care, we may ask you to pay a contribution towards the cost.
+If after your needs assessment it’s decided that residential care is the best way to meet your eligible needs, we may ask you to pay a contribution towards the cost.

 To work out how much you can pay, we’ll carry out a financial assessment in accordance with the Care Act 2014.